holochain/docs-pages/src/concepts/4_public_data_on_the_dht.md

 ## Finding peers and data in a distributed database

-Distributed databases have a performance problem---unless you have time to talk to each node, it's very hard to find the data you're looking for.
+Distributed databases have a performance problem: unless you have time to talk to each node, it's very hard to find the data you're looking for.
 Here's how DHTs handle this:

 1. They give each node a random address.
 2. When an entry is created, they calculate the hash of its content.
 This becomes its address or key.